 Doctoral Program on Natural Resources and Development (DNRD)

-The Doctoral Program on Natural Resources and Development (DNRD) is a semi‐structured doctoral program.
-The doctoral research is typically embedded into multilateral and interdisciplinary research projects developed together with CNRD.
-The program is concerned with the major challenges of today’s societies and also inspired by the UN Sustainable Development Goals (SDGs), which serve as a reference for the program’s research portfolio.
-It is designed for a three‐year time frame and is structured to cover supervision, education, field research, and exposure components.
-Read more about the DNRD program → or find out about the current DNRD research projects →
+The Doctoral Program on Natural Resources and Development (DNRD) was a semi‐structured doctoral program.
+The program was concerned with the major challenges of today’s societies and also inspired by the UN Sustainable Development Goals (SDGs), which served as a reference for the program’s research portfolio.
+It was designed for a three‐year time frame and was structured to cover supervision, education, field research, and exposure components.

-Funded by the CNRD exceed project (DAAD), between 2009 and 2019 the CNRD network was given the opportunity to support doctoral students from partner institutes with a scholarship of up to three and a half years, to integrate them directly into the network.
-Being part of an international network of scientists offers the young scientists, in addition to financial support, the best possible career opportunities.
-Furthermore, the support of doctoral students through scholarships contributes to the objective of the CNRD, to provide young professionals and researchers with the necessary competencies to become responsible decision-makers and change agents in natural resources management.
+Funded by the CNRD exceed project (DAAD), between 2009 and 2019 the CNRD network was given the opportunity to support doctoral students from partner institutes with a scholarship of up to three and a half years, to integrate directly into the network.
+Being part of an international network of scientists offered the young scientists, in addition to financial support, the best possible career opportunities.
+Furthermore, the support of doctoral students through scholarships contributed to the objective of the CNRD, to provide young professionals and researchers with the necessary competencies to become responsible decision-makers and change agents in natural resources management.
 Until 2019 around 25 PhD students have received a CNRD scholarship and finished their studies.